Street Trees & Urban Forestry

 The City is committed to helping keep the area’s tree canopy healthy and strong.
 These efforts not only ensure cleaner air and promote a healthy ecosystem, but they boost property values and help support the economic future of the City.
 Investing in trees also helps the City protect local creeks and streams and enhances the aesthetic of the community’s streets and parks.
 Recognized as a member of Tree USA for nearly two decades, the City is dedicated to planting new trees when appropriate and believes it is important to replenish the tree canopy on a regular basis.
 The City does this by replacing a designated number of trees each year that are deemed no longer viable.
 This practice has helped the City establish a healthy, sustainable urban forestry program.

 Part of what makes the healthy tree canopy we all enjoy are the trees in the planter strips that line many of our improved roadways.
 These “Street Trees”, which are a requirement of development, may at times require replacement due to damage caused by vehicular accidents or extremes weather events.
-For these situations the tree lists below provide the approved species of tree for the specific location based on the width of the landscaping strip.
+For these situations the tree lists below provide the approved species of tree for the specific location based on the width of the landscaping strip (the area between the curb and sidewalk).

 APPROVED TREE LISTS